e.city – Europe:

 – Claire Dehove and Alain Bublex.
 Workshops.

 Creating the European City of Tomorrow by supporting artists’ implication in urban tranformation projects.

 Within the framework of the e.city – Europe project, Apollonia and its partners offer to the city of Strasbourg a series of events taking place in November-December 2013.
-They will be related to questions of artist residences, but also the role of artistic creativity in the transformation process of our European cities.
+They are related to questions of artist residences, but also the role of artistic creativity in the transformation processes of our European cities.

-An artist’s intervention in the city and two workshops will also take place during the months of October to December.
-The intervention of Laurent Reynes (architect, doctor art lecturer at the ENSAS, artist and sculptor), “Constructions abstraites : e.toile”, will take place on the front of the Council of Europe in Strasbourg.
-The temporary rehabilitation of the facade of this iconic venue will enable a new view of the building, whether artistic, symbolic, practical and so on.
-The workshops led by the artist and teacher (founder of WOS / agence des hypothèses) Claire Dehove and the artist Alain Bublex, will connect the students of the National Architecture High Schoolof Strasbourg (ENSAS), the High School of Applied Arts of Strasbourg (HEAR / ENSADS) and those of the Master course on Art Criticism of the University of Strasbourg.
+An artist’s intervention in the city and two workshops also take place during the months of October to December.
+The intervention of Laurent Reynes (architect, doctor art lecturer at the ENSAS, artist and sculptor), Abstract constructions: e.toile, take place on the front of the Council of Europe in Strasbourg.
+The temporary rehabilitation of the facade of this iconic venue enables a new view of the building, whether artistic, symbolic, practical and so on.
+The workshops led by the artist and teacher (founder of WOS / agence des hypothèses) Claire Dehove and the artist Alain Bublex connect the students of the National Architecture High Schoolof Strasbourg (ENSAS), the High School of Applied Arts of Strasbourg (HEAR / ENSADS) and those of the Master course on Art Criticism of the University of Strasbourg.

 In partnership with the World Forum for Democracy